symfony-cmf/Routing/README.md

     class names in the map and if matched that template will be set as 'template' in the $defaults and return the configured generic controller.

-* **TODO**: generic controller with output directed by document annotations instead of explicit template?

     symfony_cmf_chain_routing:
         doctrine:
             enabled: true